dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

 .. generic-function:: concatenate!
    :open:

-   A destructive version of the Dylan language’s :drm:`concatenate`;
+   A destructive version of the Dylan language's :drm:`concatenate`;
    that is, one that might modify its first argument.

    :signature: concatenate! *sequence* #rest *more-sequences* => *result-sequence*